DAME VERA LYNN - BLUE BIRDS

 Vera Lynn started to sing by Joe Loss, but started her real career by Charlie Kunz.
 In her autobiography she said: "After a few weeks after my radio broadcastings with Charlie Kunz, I made also a few records with the Casani Club-orchestra directed by Charlie.
 The first one "I'm in the mood for love", a beautiful song of Jimmy McHugh and Dorothy Fields from the movie called "Every Night at Eight" (1935).
 It was not a top hit, but it stays a evergreen".

 Her most famous song must be "We'll meet again", which was written by Ross Parker and Hughie Charles in 1939 and sung in the movie of the same name, in which Vera starred in 1942.
 She first sang the song in 1939 while touring with the Ambrose Orchestra.
-The movie was produced by Ben Henry and his associate, George Formby, pictured on the right.
+The movie was produced by Ben Henry and his associate, George Formby.
 George was a singer and movie actor and comedian in his own right.

 Vera Lynn made two more movies, Rhythm Serenade (1943) and One Exciting Night (1944).
 While the first movie was basically her own lifestory, of a dancer who becomes a radio star, in Rhythm Serenade she played the 'girl next door' in a comedy, while One Exciting Night sees her in a dramatic role about art thieves.
 She sings in all three films.